dmkskd/apache-iceberg-demo/README.md

 3.  **Install dependencies:**
     ```bash
-    pip install -e .
+    uv pip sync
     ```
-    This command reads the `pyproject.toml` file and installs the necessary packages in editable mode.
+    This command reads the `pyproject.toml` file and installs the necessary packages.

 ## 🎯 Demo Scripts